 This subclause describes how the PoC Server performing the Participating PoC Function interacts with the access network when the Multicast PoC Channel is started using MBMS as the multicast/broadcast access technology.

-Figure 101 "Starting the Multicast PoC Channel, broadcast with counting" shows the message flow of the scenario.
+Figure 101 "Starting the Multicast PoC Channel " shows the message flow of the scenario.